 |Who is it for||Small and Medium Businesses.
 Portfolios for Freelancer and Photographers, Small Online Stores, Company Websites, bloggers and even wedding websites.|

 Quick note: this article is part of our series where we test pairs of the most popular website builders.
 We highly recommend to check them out if you want to learn more about other Weebly and Squarespace alternatives:

 And now that the preamble is out of the way, let’s begin.

 Which one is Easier to Use?

 Both platforms are designed for beginners without coding background.
-Hosting is included so you can link your custom domain and it’s easy to add a professional email address with G Suite or other solutions.
+Hosting is included so you can link your custom domain and it’s easy to add a professional email address with Google Workspace or other solutions.
 And both let you build professional-looking websites.
 In short, the end results are pretty much the same.
 But how you get there is quite different.

 |Learning curve||Creating a website is super intuitive: you just click on the element from the left sidebar and drop it where you want.||Steeper.
 In the beginning you’ll have to double-click or click a specific button to see more options.
 The minimalistic looks give you the impression of a sophisticated platform, but it can hinder beginners.|

 |Editor||The editor is well organized.
 No need to struggle with little hidden buttons or weird icons.||Some weird text in there.
 For example: “URL slug: The unique location slug for this page.”; “Page Layout: Page [sic] the overall layout for this page.”|